Tutorial

 Define the style of the introduction, such as the tone, hook, or background information to effectively set the stage for the article.

-Sample command: Start with a shocking statistic about the topic.
+Sample command: Start with an interesting statistic about the topic.

 Specify the desired action that you want readers to take, such as clicking a link to visit a landing page, reading a relevant blog post, filling out a contact form, downloading a free resource, subscribing to a plan, or purchasing a product.